 - Protect endangered species of giraffe in Kenya

-And so much more.
-These are Africa-specific issues that require people like you to offer your time and energy towards long-term solutions.
-At the same time, you get to explore a unique culture in some of the world’s most spectacularly beautiful locations.
+These are Africa-specific issues that need people like you to offer your time for long-term solutions.
+At the same time, you get to explore a unique culture in some of the world’s most spectacular locations.

 - Think about the work you want to do, whether that’s helping children, protecting endangered wildlife, or building houses.
-If you have your heart set on a particular country in Africa, then choose your favourite from the projects we offer in that destination.
+If you have your heart set on a particular country in Africa, then choose your favourite project in that destination.

-- Reach out to our Project Experts, who can provide more information and help you make the right choice for your interests and goals.
+- Reach out to our Project Experts, who can provide more information.
+They'll help you make the right choice for your interests and goals.

-- Decide how much time you have to travel to Africa, how flexible your dates are, and if you’d rather travel alone or as part of a group.
-This will determine what kind of trip is right for you, whether that's an independent Flexi Trip, Team Trip, or a High School Special for students aged 15-18.
+- Decide how much time you have to travel to Africa, how flexible your dates are, and if you’d rather travel alone or as a group.
+This will determine what kind of trip is right for you.
+You could join a Flexi Trip, a Team Trip, or a High School Special for students aged 15-18.

-- Once you know which African country you want to visit, what type of work you’d like to be doing, and the length you wish to travel for, there’s nothing left to do but fill in the application form and book your place!
+- Once you know which African country to visit, what work to do, and how long to travel for, simply fill in the application form and book your place!

 We also offer volunteer programmes in Africa for high school students aged 15-18.
-Our High School Specials are designed to give teenagers the support and care they need as young travellers.
+Our High School Specials give teenagers the support and care they need as young travellers.

 And there’s no upper age limit!
 We believe you’re never too old to do volunteer work in Africa.
 In fact, your experience and skills are much needed to support development in African countries.

 Looking to do a one-week volunteer programme in Africa?
-While we encourage you to maximise your impact by volunteering in Africa for as long as possible, you can also volunteer in Africa for a week, if you’d prefer.
+We encourage you to maximise your impact by volunteering in Africa for longer.
+But, if you prefer, you can volunteer in Africa for a week.